Cycle Insurance

 Yellow Jersey Insurance has cover for cyclists and triathletes travelling abroad from the UK.
 They cover longer trips as well as shorter trips for sportives etc. They also cover damage to your bike if you get it shipped ahead.

-If you're in the UK, try companies such as Columbus Direct, Avanti and All Clear Insurance.
-See also World Nomads above in the 'worldwide' section.
+If you're in the UK, try companies such as All Clear Insurance.
+They also have policies for Australians.

 Reducing the risk of bike theft